Sukhpal Singh Khaira: Member of Legislative Assembly 2017 - 2021

-On 11 March 2017, Khaira won the Member of Legislative Assembly elections second time after failing in 2012 in his constituency of Bholath, however this time acting under the Aam Aadmi Party.
+On 11 March 2017, Khaira won the Member of Legislative Assembly elections for a second time after failing in 2012 in his constituency of Bholath, however this time acting under the Aam Aadmi Party.

-In 2018 he was Suspended from AAP for anti party activities.
+In 2018 he was suspended from AAP for anti party activities.
 He formed Punjab Democratic Alliance On 6 January 2019, Khaira left Aam Aadmi Party.

 On 8 January 2019, he formed a new political party, Punjab Ekta Party.
 On 16 March 2019, Punjab Democratic Alliance announced his candidacy from Bathinda parliamentary constituency.

 On 25 April 2019 he resigned from Punjab Legislative Assembly.
 On 23 May 2019, he lost from the Bathinda Lok Sabha Constituency.

 Member of Legislative Assembly 2022 - present

-On 10 March, Khaira won the Member of Legislative Assembly election third time from Bholath, this time as an Indian National Congress candidate.
-The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
-MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.
-Congress party got only 18 seats and became an opposition party.
+On 10 March, Khaira won the Member of Legislative Assembly election for a third time from Bholath, this time as an Indian National Congress candidate.

+In July 2022, Khaira was appointed the chairman of the All India Kisan Congress.

+2024 Lok Sabha Elections from Sangrur

+In 2024 general elections, Khaira contested from Sangrur Lok Sabha seat where he was defeated by Gurmeet Singh Meet Hayer of Aam Aadmi Party by a margin of 172560 votes.

 Controversies

-Sukhpal Singh Khaira admitted to meeting Arvind Kejriwal in early 2015.
+Khaira admitted to meeting Arvind Kejriwal in early 2015.
 According to media the meeting was in pretext to join AAP Punjab, but prominent leaders of AAP Punjab blocked the entry of Khaira into the Party.
 In 2018, he was removed as the Leader of Opposition of the Punjab assembly, because of his problems with the party.

+Legal and corruption-related allegations

+Relations with drug smugglers

 Allegations were made on Khaira that he was trying to protect trans-border Heroin smuggler Gurdev Singh, he rubbished the allegations and invited the enquiry.
 However, in April 2018, Justice Mehtab Singh Gill Panel, constituted by Govt., declared that all 17 cases against Sukhpal Singh Khaira were falsely registered and demanded action against police officers.

+Money laundering and ED arrest (2021)

+Khaira was arrested by the Enforcement Directorate (ED) in November 2021 in connection with a money laundering case under the Prevention of Money Laundering Act (PMLA).
+The case stemmed from a larger 2015 drug smuggling investigation involving heroin, gold, arms, and fake passports.
+The ED alleged Khaira had links with suspects in that case.A Mohali court later formally framed PMLA charges against him.

+While granted bail by the High Court in early Jan 2024, he was immediately re-arrested within hours in a fresh case of criminal intimidation and witness tampering related to the same NDPS matter.

+Allegations of accepting cash from party workers

+In 2018, internal party criticism surfaced when Punjab Congress president Sunil Jakhar demanded Khaira's resignation as Leader of the Opposition amid allegations of financial impropriety, specifically, claims by AAP colleagues that Khaira accepted cash from party workers.